 How much does a missed call actually cost a law firm?

-The direct cost is whatever you paid for the ad click, typically $30–50 for legal terms in Australia.
+The direct cost is whatever you paid for the ad click, typically $30 to $50 for legal terms in Australia.
 The indirect cost is the lost matter value, which ranges from $1,500 for conveyancing up to $15,000 or more for family law or commercial litigation.

 What percentage of law firm calls are typically missed?

-Based on practices we work with, 15–30% of inbound enquiry calls go unanswered.
+Based on practices we work with, 15 to 30% of inbound enquiry calls go unanswered.
 This includes calls that land during court appearances, client meetings, after hours, and calls that drop during transfers.

 Does demand recovery work for after-hours legal enquiries?